|Tuition-Free Title I Pre-Kindergarten

 Sign up now for PreK Round Up!
 We've scheduled the afternoon of Wednesday, March 22, to meet our potential new students.
-Select the 2017/18 Interest Form in the right hand column, fill it out, and submit it so that we can contact you in early February to schedule an appointment for that day.
+Select the 2017/18 Interest Form in the right hand column, fill it out, and submit it so that we can contact you to schedule an appointment for that day.
 Keep reading to learn more about our program!

 All students, regardless of income, may be considered for enrollment into our PreK class.
 Please continue reading to learn more about our program, who can enroll, and how we determine which children to enroll when the number of potential students exceeds space in our classes.

 Hopkins uses part of its Title I federal funding to run a tuition-free Pre-Kindergarten program.
 We teach social and behavioral skills needed to be a successful learner, as well as the basic academic content needed to start kindergarten confidently.
 Our class runs for two and a half hours a day, five days a week.

 Because there is limited space in our Pre-Kindergarten class, we gather as much information as possible to determine which potential students are in need of our program the most to help him or her be ready for kindergarten.